ihrwebentwickler/svelte-buydemo/README.md

 # Buy-Demo (Svelte)
-This app serves as a reference for the best possible implementation of a store environment.
+This app serves as a reference for a good implementation of a store environment.
 Individual items can be placed in a shopping cart via a product page and the quantity can be changed via the basket page.

 # Installation